 | 30 | Year 29 | $6,264,051 |

-As you can see, the 5% compounding effect is significant.
+The 5% compounding effect is dramatic.
 By Year 29, the annual payment is more than four times the size of the first payment.
 Over the full 30 payments, the winner receives the complete $100 million advertised jackpot (before taxes).

 What Happens to Lottery Annuity Payments If You Die